 The firm will hold all cash with banks with whom the firm has strong, well-established relationships and who typically have a minimum Moody’s or S&P rating of investment grade.
 It does not have any external investments.

-Market risk is limited only to foreign exchange risk arising from a currency mismatch between the firm’s management fees and functional currency.
-The management fee is converted to Sterling immediately upon receipt, limiting the exposure to less than three weeks.
+Market risk is primarily limited to foreign exchange risk arising from a currency mismatch between the firm’s management fees and functional currency.
+The majority of the management and performance fees are received in the firm’s base currency, Euro.
 As the currencies involved are highly liquid (Sterling, Dollar and Euro), and the potential fluctuations relatively small, the firm does not believe it is necessary to hedge this exposure.

 Fixed Overhead Requirement